Griffiths heights and pencils of hypersurfaces: The Kato height of motives over number fields and the Griffiths height of variations of Hodge structures

 In particular, when $S$ is a connected smooth projective complex curve $C$, the degree of this line bundle:

 --- which we will call the \emph{Griffiths-Kato height}, or simply the \emph{Griffiths height}, of the VHS $\V$ over $C$ --- is a non-negative integer when $\V$ admits a polarization.

-\subsubsection{The construction of Peters and the Griffiths height of the cohomology of a pencil of projective varieties}
+\subsection{The construction of Peters and the Griffiths height of the cohomology of a pencil of projective varieties}

 The Griffiths height $\hgt_{GK}(\V)$ may be seen as an analog of the Kato height ${\hgt}_K(M)$, where the number field $K$ is replaced by the function field $\C(C)$, and where the motive $M$ is replaced by the VHS $\V$ over $C$.
-As shown by Peters \cite{[Peters84]}, it is actually possible to extend this definition to the situation where $\V:= (V_\Z, \cF^\bullet)$ is a variation of Hodge structures over a Zariski dense open subset $\Cc$ of $C$, provided the local monodromy of $V_\Z$ at each point of the complement $C - \Cc$ is quasi-unipotent, and the analytic vector bundles $\cF^i$ over $\Cc$ satisfy a suitable algebraicity condition.
+As shown by Peters \cite{Peters84}, it is actually possible to extend this definition to the situation where $\V:= (V_\Z, \cF^\bullet)$ is a variation of Hodge structures over a Zariski dense open subset $\Cc$ of $C$.

-Peters' construction relies on Deligne's work (\cite{[Deligne70]}) on extensions of analytic local systems defined on a Zariski dense open subset of a smooth projective complex variety.\footnote{The algebraicity condition on the $\cF^i$ referred to above is that the $\cF^i$ are algebraic vector subbundles of $\cV$ equipped with its canonical algebraic structure defined by Deligne (\cite{[Deligne70]}).} It naturally arises in two variants, involving a choice of sign and the so-called upper and lower extensions, and leads to the introduction of some canonical extensions over $C$, denoted by $\mathcal{\cGK}_{C,+} (\V)$ and $\mathcal{\cGK}_{C,-} (\V)$, of the analytic line bundle $\mathcal{\cGK}_{\Cc} (\V)$ over $\Cc$.\footnote{See subsection \ref{Peters construction} below for more details.
+Peters' construction relies on Deligne's work (\cite{Deligne70}) on extensions of analytic local systems defined on a Zariski dense open subset of a smooth projective complex variety and on Schmid's results (\cite{Schmid73}) on variations of Hodge structures.

+It naturally arises in two variants, involving a choice of sign and the so-called upper and lower extensions, and leads to the introduction of some canonical extensions over $C$, denoted by $\mathcal{\cGK}_{C,+} (\V)$ and $\mathcal{\cGK}_{C,-} (\V)$, of the analytic line bundle $\mathcal{\cGK}_{\Cc} (\V)$ over $\Cc$.\footnote{See section \ref{Peters construction} below for more details.
 Peters actually considers only the extension $\mathcal{\cGK}_{C,+} (\V)$, for which the positivity of the Griffiths height in the polarized case still holds.
-Steenbrink's theory (\cite{[Steenbrink76], [Steenbrink77]}) is naturally related to the extension $\mathcal{\cGK}_{C,-} (\V)$.
-This discrepancy leads to some mistakes in the published literature, which are clarified notably in \cite{[Eriksson-Freixas-Mourougane21]}.} The associated Griffiths heights will be denoted by:
+Steenbrink's theory (\cite{Steenbrink76, Steenbrink77, Peters-Steenbrink08}) is naturally related to the extension $\mathcal{\cGK}_{C,-} (\V)$.
+This discrepancy leads to some mistakes in the published literature, which are clarified notably in \cite{Kollar86}, \cite{Moriwaki87}, and \cite{EFM21}.}